Power supply: AC adapter

 An AC adapter is a power supply built into an AC mains power plug.
 AC adapters are also known by various other names such as "plug pack" or "plug-in adapter", or by slang terms such as "wall wart".
 AC adapters typically have a single AC or DC output that is conveyed over a hardwired cable to a connector, but some adapters have multiple outputs that may be conveyed over one or more cables.
 "Universal" AC adapters have interchangeable input connectors to accommodate different AC mains voltages.

-Adapters with AC outputs may consist only of a passive transformer (plus a few diodes in DC-output adapters), or they may employ switch-mode circuitry.
+Adapters with AC outputs may consist only of a passive transformer; in case of DC-output, adapters consist of either transformer with few diodes and capacitors or they may employ switch-mode power supply circuitry.
 AC adapters consume power (and produce electric and magnetic fields) even when not connected to a load; for this reason they are sometimes known as "electricity vampires", and may be plugged into power strips to allow them to be conveniently turned on and off.